weharris/DSgarage/content/C7041 labs/02-describing-data.md

 5. Return to the data on countries of the world, in `countries.csv`.
 Plot the distributions for ecological_footprint_2000, cell_phone_subscriptions_per_100_people_2012, and life_expectancy_at_birth_female.

-For each variable, plot a histogram of the distribution.
+For each variable, plot a histogram of the distribution using `hist()`.
 Is the variable skewed?
 If so, in which direction?

-For each variable, calculate the mean and median and add them to their respective plots using the function `abline()` using the `h` argument.
+For each variable, calculate the mean and median and add them to their respective plots using the function `abline()` using the `v` argument.
 Are the mean and median similar for each?
 Match the difference in mean and median to the direction of skew on the histogram.
 Do you see a pattern?

 &nbsp;